Madhurima176/Madhurima176/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-This is Madhurima.
-I'm a B.Sc.
-Physics Graduate, love to explore the laws of nature.
+This is Madhurima..love to explore the laws of nature.
 Currently I've found a strong interest in Quantum Information and Computing.